oswaldo-sosa/cs35finalproject/README.md

 # Running Pacman Game
 > python pacman.py
 ```
-For more information on how to play Snake or Pacman, visit the [library](http://www.grantjenks.com/docs/freegames/) our team used.
+For more information on how to play the Snake or Pacman games, visit the [library](http://www.grantjenks.com/docs/freegames/) our team used.